 - 1 small black currant branch

-- Store in a cool place
+- Store in a cool place for another 15-20 days, in some cases longer.

 Optional: Try a different taste in each bottle, for example peppermint (a clear winner), lemon, juniper berries, ginger.
 However, the fermented birch juice also has a great natural taste just by its own.